sgaumin/Santa_Runner/README.md

-# TemplateGJ_2D
+# YogscastGameJam
-Project template for 2D prototype or game jam.
+Project made during the Yogscast GameJam.

-For Unity 2019.1.9f1.
+For Unity 2019.2.15.